-Fort Duquesne, Pennsylvania was established by the French in 1754, at the junction where the Allegheny and Monongahela Rivers come together to form the Ohio River, in what is now downtown Pittsburgh.
-This confluence of rivers had long been seen as an important point for controlling Ohio Country for both settlement and trade.
+Fort Duquesne, Pennsylvania, was established by the French in 1754 at the junction where the Allegheny and Monongahela Rivers came together to form the Ohio River in downtown Pittsburgh.
+This confluence of rivers had long been seen as an important point for controlling Ohio Country for settlement and trade.

 For the following three years, Fort Duquesne served as a base of operations for French-sponsored Indian attacks on the Pennsylvania and Virginia frontiers as the British struggled to recapture their former possessions.
 Finally, in 1758, they were victorious.
 On September 14, 1758, the British attacked the post as part of a large-scale British expedition with 6,000 troops led by Brigadier General John Forbes to drive the French out of the contested Ohio Country and clear the way for an invasion of Canada.

-Forbes ordered Major James Grant of the 1st Highland Regiment to reconnoiter the area with 850 men and when Grant proceeded with the attack, his force was out-maneuvered, surrounded, and largely destroyed by the French and their native allies led by François-Marie Le Marchand de Lignery.
-Major Grant was taken prisoner and the British survivors retreated fitfully to Fort Ligonier, Pennsylvania.
+Forbes ordered Major James Grant of the 1st Highland Regiment to inspect the area with 850 men.
+When Grant proceeded with the attack, his force was out-maneuvered, surrounded, and largely destroyed by the French and their native allies led by François-Marie Le Marchand de Lignery.
+Major Grant was taken prisoner, and the British survivors retreated fitfully to Fort Ligonier, Pennsylvania.

-However, after repulsing Grant’s advance party, many of their native allies deserted and the French knew they were vastly outnumbered by General John Forbes and his troops, who would be arriving soon.
-On November 23rd, the French commander of Fort Duquesne blew up the post and retreated northward to Fort Machault.
+However, after repulsing Grant’s advance party, many of their native allies deserted.
+The French knew they were vastly outnumbered by General John Forbes and his troops, who would be arriving soon.
+On November 23, the French commander of Fort Duquesne blew up the post and retreated northward to Fort Machault.
 The advancing British heard the explosion ten miles away.
-General Forbes and his troops were deprived of their prize, but, had gained the strategic ground.
+General Forbes and his troops were deprived of their prize but had gained strategic ground.
 Upon their arrival, they immediately set to work building another fortification, which they called Fort Pitt in honor of William Pitt, the English Prime Minister.

 Fort Pitt remained under British control until the American Revolution, when the colonists took possession of it.
 It later served as an important trading post with the Ohio Country Indians and settlers.
 When more emigrants pushed into the area and the Indians began to attack, the fort’s garrison actively protected people moving into the region.